In this guide, we explain what IR35 is, and how it affects umbrella company workers.

 The Intermediaries Legislation came into force in April 2000, via schedule 12 of the Finance Act.
-It is known as IR35 after the Inland Revenue press release which first mentioned the proposed new rules.
+It is known as IR35 after the name of the Inland Revenue (now HMRC) press release which first mentioned the proposed new rules.

-Contractors caught by IR35 lose the tax benefits of working via limited companies, and it is for that reason that many contractors opt to work through umbrella companies instead.
+Contractors caught by IR35 lose the tax benefits of working via a limited company and all of their contract earnings are subject to normal employment taxes.

 Umbrella Companies and IR35